joachimvelde/machine-learning/README.md

 ## Bugs
 * Sometimes calling backprop a single time will actually make the loss greater.
 This could potentially be an issue with using too high of a learning rate, but I am not sure.
+Maybe this is because I have not yet added the bias gradient to the backprop-function.